Claude Token Optimization: What Actually Moves the Number

 | 1 | Prompt caching — structure stable content first, mark with cache_control |

 Cache hits bill at 0.1× input.
-Anthropic quotes up to 90% cost reduction on repeated workloads | One-time refactor, 1–2 hrs |
+Anthropic quotes up to 90% cost reduction on repeated workloads.
+Skip if traffic <1 call per 5 min. | One-time refactor, 1–2 hrs |

-| 2 | Model routing — Haiku for mechanical work, Sonnet as default, Opus only when needed | Haiku costs $1/MTok input vs. Opus at $15/MTok — a 15× spread.
+| 2 | Model routing — Haiku for mechanical work, Sonnet as default, Opus only when needed | Haiku costs $1/MTok input vs. Opus 4.7 at $5/MTok — a 5× spread.
 Most tasks don’t need the expensive model | Per-task discipline |

 | 3 | Context discipline — /clear between tasks, /compact near 50%, CLAUDE.md under 200 lines |